sapphire-clouds/PlantPal/README.md

 # 🌿 PlantPal

-A cute, cozy digital garden for tracking the plants you actually grow — tulsi on the balcony, curry leaf on the kitchen sill, the money plant that refuses to die.
-Built as a frontend-only React portfolio project.
+A cute, cozy digital garden for tracking the plants you actually grow.
+Tulsi on the balcony, curry leaf on the kitchen sill, the money plant that refuses to die.
+Built as a frontend-only React project.

 > A cute little digital garden made for an Indian plant lover.